Monterey

 How the artist got it

-The guitar's pre-Monterey provenance is not documented in accessible sources.
-It was in Hendrix's possession by June 1967.
-The official estate narrative describes him painting it โ€” applying flowers and ornate imagery โ€” at some point before the performance, with Eric Burdon of the Animals witnessing or being aware of the decoration process.
+The guitar's pre-Monterey provenance is not well documented.
+It was in Hendrix's possession by June 1967 at the Monterey festival.
+He was also seen playing a fiesta red strat earlier that year, which may have been the same guitar pre-paintjob.
+The official estate narrative describes him applying spray paint and nail polish to it the night before the performance โ€” flowers and ornate imagery โ€” with Eric Burdon of the Animals aware of or present for the process.
 Beyond that, the guitar's purchase history and prior use are unspecified.

 Ownership timeline